Category Archives

 Read More

-In hailing the all-world talents of Nikola Jokic, now an NBA champion (and the most influential Serb since Gavrilo Princip), let’s also recognize that this cornerstone figure was taken #41 in the 2014 NBA Draft, behind Doug McDermott, whom the Nuggets took that year at #11.
-Don’t get me wrong: Dougy McBuckets has enjoyed a longer NBA career that most.
-He is, in fact, one of 20 Nugget draftees from the past decade who remain active in this league.
-That’s the extraordinary organizational lesson delivered by Monday’s clincher.
+In hailing the all-world talents of Nikola Jokic, now an NBA champion and the most influential Serb since Gavrilo Princip, let’s also recognize that this cornerstone figure was taken #41 in the 2014 NBA Draft.
+He was chosen after Doug McDermott, whom the Nuggets took that year at #11.
+They are two of 20 Nugget draftees who remain active in this league, and that’s the organizational lesson delivered by Monday’s clincher: Draft Kings Rule.

-Observers journalistic and otherwise spent considerable time discussing teambuilding during these playoffs.
+Observers spent considerable time discussing team-building during these 2023 playoffs.
 First, it was the Heat’s predilection for making serviceable NBA squad players of undrafted castoffs.
 Then, when Denver started to look inevitable, the conversation moved to canny roster-development via the draft, wherein Joker remains Exhibit A.

 Yet the larger takeaways for NBA clubs and fans alike are simpler and self-evident: Denver is the league’s best talent evaluator, full stop, thanks to Vice President of Scouting Jim Clibanoff (pictured above) and his crack staff.
-The Nuggets not only draft more effectively, they also better assess the potential value of Europeans and players discarded by competing NBA franchises.
-They’ve shown these traits for a decade or more, as I will detail below, and theirs is the best, most practical example of how to develop championship-ready rosters in 2023.
+The Nuggets not only draft more effectively, they also better assess the potential value of European, players discarded by competing NBA franchises and prospects outside the Lottery.
+They’ve exhibited these traits for a decade or more, as I will detail below, and theirs is the best, most practical example of how to develop championship-ready rosters in 2023.

 Read More